We kill the world's worst superbugs

 While silver’s antibacterial qualities have been known for centuries, it is widely established that the antimicrobial activity is due to ion emission, which poses toxicity risks for biomedical and consumer product applications.1-4

-Compared to traditional nanosilvers, EVQ-218 is differentiated by dissolution and surface chemistry as the first stable, nonemissive, pure silver nanoparticle, making it a superior candidate for biomedical and consumer product use.5
+Compared to traditional nanosilvers, EVQ-218 is differentiated as the first stable, nonemissive, pure silver nanoparticle that is on par with the National Institute of Standards and Technology (NIST) standards for ideal materials, making it a superior candidate for biomedical and consumer product use.7

 Antimicrobial efficacy against the world's worst superbugs.